-In his 2020 annual report he reminded member States that they 'have a tripartite obligation to respect, protect and fulfil the right to mental health, including the underlying determinants to promote mental health' and that 'action that focuses only on strengthening failing mental health-care systems and institutions is not compliant with the right to health.'
+In his 2020 annual report he reminded member states that they 'have a tripartite obligation to respect, protect and fulfil the right to mental health, including the underlying determinants to promote mental health' and that 'action that focuses only on strengthening failing mental health-care systems and institutions is not compliant with the right to health.'
 138

-- 96. Professor Puras' reports, and those of his predecessor Paul Hunt, consistently emphasise that the right to health encompasses obligations on states to address the social and environmental determinants of health, including mental health and that compromised mental health is 'closely associated' with 'the psychosocial impact of structural factors that consistently put some groups in a vulnerable situation.'
+93. Professor Puras' reports, and those of his predecessor Paul Hunt, consistently emphasise that the right to health encompasses obligations on states to address the social and environmental determinants of health, including mental health - and that compromised mental health is 'closely associated' with 'the psychosocial impact of structural factors that consistently put some groups in a vulnerable situation.'
 139 UNSR Tlaleng Mofokeng has reiterated these observations and developed them further to specifically address the impact of coloniality and the legacy of slavery on the right to health.
-She has produced reports on, among other things, the impact of violence on health, the impact of racism on health and the impact of inequalities in access to food and nutrition on the right to health. - 97.
-All three UNSRs on the right to health Hunt, Puras and Mofokeng have focused their attention primarily on addressing the underlying determinants of health rather than on a biomedical model.
-Taken together, over the last twenty years UN treaty-monitoring bodies and successive UNSRs on the right to health have produced a wealth of detail setting out States legal obligations under human rights law to respect, protect and fulfil the right to the social and environmental determinants of health, including mental health set out in lengthy reports fully referenced to legal sources and academic analysis.140 - 98.
-However, all of this is largely ignored in practice, even by UN human rights monitoring bodies themselves, when it comes to holding states accountable under the periodic review process.
-To date there has been very little attempt by human rights treaty monitoring bodies to question states as to whether they have monitored the impact of their security, social, economic or environmental policies on the right of everyone to enjoy the social and environmental conditions necessary to realise a high level of physical and mental health, or to require States to produce disaggregated data on how these policies impact on the mental health of different communities, groups, genders and ages.
-Nor has there been any significant attempt to require States to reform state policies that are known to pose high risks to mental health e.g., violence by police or violence by nonstate actors that is effectively condoned by the State through failure to respond in order to meet their obligations to respect, protect and fulfil the right to the social and environmental determinants of mental health.
-As a result the right to the social and environmental determinants of mental health currently exists in theory only, at least for marginalised communities and groups, which are the ones most exposed to the major risk factors for compromised mental health.
+She has produced reports on, among other things, the impact of violence on health, the impact of racism on health and the impact of inequalities in access to food and nutrition on the right to health.

-136 Ibid, para.
-41.
+94. All three UNSRs on the right to health - Hunt, Puras and Mofokeng - have focused their attention primarily on addressing the underlying determinants of health rather than on a biomedical model.
+Taken together, over the last twenty years UN treaty-monitoring bodies and successive UNSRs on the right to health have produced a wealth of detail setting out States legal obligations under human rights law to respect, protect and fulfil the right to the social and environmental determinants of health, including mental health - set out in lengthy reports fully referenced to legal sources and academic analysis.
+140

 137 Report of the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, Dainius Puras, A/HRC/44/48, 15 April 2020, para.
-18.
+18